fabricio-sousa/linux-configuration/README.md

 * Enable Apache to serve Flask apps via `sudo apt-get install libapache2-mod-wsgi python-dev`
 * Enable the Apache HTTP server module WSGI via `sudo a2enmod wsgi`
 * Start it via `sudo service apache2 start`
-* If you load up your public IP in yhour browser, you should see a "It works`" page.
+* If you load up your public IP in your browser, you should see a "It works`" page.

 2. Install Git: